poppadum/dynquee/doc/config.md

 ## Scaling Media
 With default settings, still images are zoomed to fit the marquee screen but keep their original aspect ratio; videos are not resized.

-If you want to scale videos to the height of the marquee, a helper script [`play_video_scaled.sh`](../play_video_scaled.sh) is provided.
+If you want to scale videos to the height of the marquee, a helper script [`play_video_scaled.sh`](../play_video_scaled.sh) is provided for Raspberry Pi.
 The comments in the config file explain how to use it.
 Note that the script uses the `marquee_width` & `marquee_height` settings in the config file to calculate video output size, so change those settings to match your marquee screen.
 Bear in mind that video scaling can tax the CPU which will leave Recalbox fewer CPU cycles available to run emulators[^cpu-usage].

 [^cpu-usage]: Here is the abbreviated output of `top` when running a scaled video at the same time as the Libretro Mame2003+ emulator on my Pi4 2GB: `ffmpeg` is using ~120% of the 400% available on a four-core CPU: